Outburn-IL/foob-docs/about.md

-# About Intersystems FUME Plugin
+# About FUME Plugin

-**Intersystems FUME Plugin** is a comprehensive solution, enabling InterSystems's IRIS and HealthShare Health Connect seamless integration capabilities with FUME, a powerful FHIR Converter by Outburn.
+**FUME Plugin** is a comprehensive solution, enabling InterSystems's IRIS and HealthShare Health Connect seamless integration capabilities with FUME, a powerful FHIR Converter by Outburn.
 The solution can efficiently convert JSON, HL7v2, and  CSV source messages to FHIR®, facilitating healthcare interoperability.

 > The solution is based on the following products: